"This trope once killed a man with a pair of galoshes."

-Wanda: You could croak a small army with them.
+- Wanda: You could croak a small army with them.
 And we only have a small army.

-- The Chronicles Of Taras mentions that Taras Jacobs once killed a man with a Bowl of Old Nachos and a Golden Retriever Puppy.
+- The Chronicles of Taras mentions that Taras Jacobs once killed a man with a Bowl of Old Nachos and a Golden Retriever Puppy.